mesosphere/dcos-docs-site/pages/1.11/release-notes/1.11.0/index.md

 - DC/OS 1.11.0 supports the latest Kubernetes 1.9 Container Scheduler.
 For more information about Kubernetes 1.0 on DC/OS, consult the [Kubernetes on DC/OS changelog](https://docs.mesosphere.com/services/beta-kubernetes/0.4.0-1.9.0-beta).

 ### Platform
-- Fault domain awareness.
-Use fault domain awareness to make your services highly available and to allow for increased capacity when needed.
+- Multi-region management - Enables a DC/OS Cluster to span multiple datacenters, clouds, and remote branches while providing a unified management and control cluster.
 [View the documentation](/1.11/deploying-services/fault-domain-awareness). [enterprise type="inline" size="small" /]
-- Linked clusters.
-A cluster link is a **unidirectional** relationship between a cluster and another cluster.
+- Linked clusters - A cluster link is a **unidirectional** relationship between a cluster and another cluster.
 You add and remove links from one cluster to another cluster using the DC/OS CLI.
-Once a link is set up you can easily switch between clusters using the CLI or UI.
+Once a link is set up, you can easily switch between clusters using the CLI or UI.
 [View the documentation](/1.11/administering-clusters/multiple-clusters/cluster-links). [enterprise type="inline" size="small" /]
-- Integrated Remote Regions.
-Enables “bursting” to take advantage of ephemeral cloud compute resources.
+- Fault domain awareness - Use fault domain awareness to make your services highly available and to allow for increased capacity when needed.
 [View the documentation](/1.11/deploying-services/fault-domain-awareness). [enterprise type="inline" size="small" /]
-- [Multi-Region Management](/1.11/deploying-services/fault-domain-awareness).
-Enables a DC/OS Cluster to span multiple datacenters, clouds and remote branches while providing a unified management and control cluster.
-- Decommission Node.
-Support for permanently decommissioning nodes enables easier maintenance and decommissioning “Spot” Cloud Instances after use allowing for immediate task rescheduling as opposed delayed task rescheduling.
+- Decommission node - Support for permanently decommissioning nodes enables easier maintenance and decommissioning of “spot” cloud instances, allowing for immediate task rescheduling.
 - UCR
   - Support for Docker image garbage collection.
 [View the documentation](/1.11/deploying-services/containerizers).
   - Support for Docker image pull secrets.